ctkelley/MultiPrecisionArrays.jl/docs/src/Details.md

 ## Half Precision

-Using half precision will not speed anything up, in fact will make the solver slower.
+Using half precision will not speed anything up, in fact it will make the solver slower.
 The reason for this is that LAPACK and the BLAS do not (__YET__) support half precision, so all the clever stuff in there is missing.
 We provide a half precision LU factorization __/src/Factorizations/hlu!.jl__ that is better than nothing.
 It's a hack of Julia's  ```generic_lu!``` with threading and a couple complier directives.
-Even so, it's 2.5 -- 5 x __slower__ that a double precision LU.
-Half precision suppor is coming (Julia and Apple support it in hardware!) but for now, half precision is for research in iterative refinement, not applications.
+Even so, it's 2.5 -- 5 x __slower__ than a double precision LU.
+Half precision support is coming (Julia and Apple support it in hardware!) but for now, half precision is for research in iterative refinement, not applications.

 Here's a table (created with  __/Code_For_Docs/HalfTime.jl__ ) that illustrates the point.
-In the table we compare LAPACK's LU to the LU we compute with ```hlu!.jl```.
+In the table we compare timings for
+LAPACK's LU to the LU we compute with ```hlu!.jl```.
 The matrix is $I-G$.

 ```
       N       F64       F32       F16     F16/F64